freeCodeCamp/guide/src/pages/javascript/additional-javascript-resources/index.md

 *   <a href='https://code.visualstudio.com/' target='_blank' rel='nofollow'>Visual Studio Code</a>

     Visual Studio Code includes built-in support for IntelliSense code completion, rich semantic code understanding and navigation, and code refactoring.
 It comes with a built-in debugger and git support and has a plethora of extensions.

+*   <a href='https://www.jetbrains.com/webstorm/' target='_blank' rel='nofollow'>Webstorm</a>

+    A full-feature IDE for Javascript, including code completion and support for live linting, version control, and testing.
+Made by Jet Brains and modelled after their IntelliJ Java IDE.
 *   <a href='http://brackets.io' target='_blank' rel='nofollow'>Brackets</a>
 *   <a href='http://atom.io' target='_blank' rel='nofollow'>Atom</a>

+    Open source text editor made by GitHub.

 *   <a href='https://www.sublimetext.com/' target='_blank' rel='nofollow'>Sublime Text</a>

 ## Blogs